 If FDA approves an IDE application, the sponsor may begin subject enrollment upon receipt of IRB approval and in accordance with the limits described in FDA's decision letter, including the maximum numbers of U.S. subjects and investigational sites.
 An IDE application is approved if FDA has determined that: the sponsor has provided sufficient data to support initiation of a human clinical study; no subject protection concerns preclude initiation of the investigation; and no additional conditions must be met.

-In some cases, FDA may determine that an outstanding issue remains that can be addressed with data that will be gathered concurrently with the enrollment of a portion of study subjects (i.e., staged approval, see Section 5).
+In some cases, FDA may determine that an outstanding issue remains that can be addressed with data that will be gathered concurrently with the enrollment of a portion of study subjects (i.e., staged approval).
 FDA may also inform the sponsor of recommended modifications to the study design that FDA believes will improve the study and may be necessary to enable the study to support a future marketing application (i.e., study design considerations) as well as other issues that FDA believes should be considered in preparing for a marketing application or a future clinical investigation (i.e., future considerations).
-These types of feedback are discussed in Section 7 of this document.

 If FDA approves an IDE application with conditions, the sponsor may begin subject enrollment upon,